Australian M&A enters a new merger review era

 ACCC review process

 The ACCC will be subject to statutory time limits for its review process, which follows a phased approach.
-For more complex transactions, parties are expected to meet with the ACCC to explain the deal and negotiate information requirements before the timeline officially starts.
+For more complex transactions, parties are to meet with the ACCC to explain the deal and negotiate information requirements before the timeline officially starts.
+For more complex transactions, parties are to meet with the ACCC to explain the deal and negotiate information requirements before the timeline officially starts.

-Additionally, the ACCC can 'stop the clock' until it receives all the required information, meaning clearances are expected to take longer and cost more than they do now.
+Additionally, the ACCC can 'stop the clock' until it receives all the required information, meaning clearances are expected to take longer and cost more.
 This statutory deadline is a significant shift from the current flexible timeframes for reviews in the informal regime.

-To prepare for the new regime, we suggest leaders should:
+To prepare for the regime, we suggest leaders should:

-• Prepare early for transactions: The new regime's full implementation will not occur until 2026, but businesses should start preparing now.
-Engage with the ACCC’s consultations and stay updated on the draft guidelines expected in early 2025.
-Early engagement will help businesses understand the new processes and avoid delays when the regime becomes mandatory
+• Prepare early for transactions: Businesses should start preparing as early as possible with the ACCC encouraging parties undertaking a notifiable acquisition to engage with the ACCC early via a pre-notification engagement.
+Early engagement will help businesses understand the new processes and avoid delays when the regime becomes mandatory.

-• Stay informed about sector-specific risks: The new laws will allow the Treasurer to designate high-risk sectors and impose specific notification thresholds for those areas.
-Mid-market businesses should monitor developments in their industry to assess whether they fall under these new thresholds.
-Early awareness of these changes will help businesses plan their merger strategies accordingly
+• Stay informed about sector-specific risks: The laws will allow the Treasurer to designate high-risk sectors and impose specific notification thresholds for those areas.
+Mid-market businesses should monitor developments in their industry to assess whether they fall under these thresholds.
+Awareness of these changes will help businesses plan their merger strategies accordingly.

 • Conduct comprehensive due diligence: With the introduction of mandatory notification, businesses must be prepared for a thorough review of their acquisitions.
 Comprehensive due diligence will be crucial in ensuring that proposed transactions do not raise red flags with the ACCC.
 By understanding the full competitive landscape and potential regulatory concerns, businesses can reduce the risk of delays or rejections.